wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 A sandbox environment is a test environment where you can test a component before pushing it to production.

+!!! info
+    Choreo currently allows you to deploy only REST APIs, REST API Proxies, and GraphQL APIs to sandbox environments.

 To deploy a component to both the sandbox environment and the development environment, enter the sandbox environment URL as the sandbox endpoint and the API backend URL as the endpoint.

 ![Sandbox URL](../../assets/img/rest-apis/sandbox-url.png){.cInlineImage-small}